CU-CloudCollab/docker-image-prune/README.md

 `./prune-local.sh` prunes with expiration age of default 90 days

 `./prune-local.sh 7` prunes with expiration age of 7 days

+### Setting Up Tests

+`go-test-setup-local.sh` is a Bash script that pulls a Docker image and then tags it with timestamp tags as described above.

 # Dependencies